The Magical Uses of Rue

 - If you plant rue without believing in its special qualities or simply out of curiosity, you won’t see any effects.

-There are two types of the rue plant: male (with large leaves) and female (with small leaves).
+- There are two types of the rue plants: male (with large leaves) and female (with small leaves).
 Place your male plants on the left side of your garden, and female plants on the right.

-Never plant rue in a place where cats are commonly present – although it can be an excellent way to keep them from relieving themselves in a certain part of your garden.
-It also repels frogs.
+- Never plant rue in a place where cats are commonly present.
+However, it can be an excellent way to keep them from relieving themselves in a certain part of your garden.
+In addition, it also repels frogs.

-If you notice that your rue plant is beginning to dry out or fade, don’t worry and do not try to save the plant – this is a clear signal that it’s absorbing the negative energy in the environment around you and bringing you good luck.
+- If you notice that your rue plant is beginning to dry out or fade, don’t worry and do not try to save the plant.
+According to legend, this is a clear signal that it’s absorbing the negative energy in the environment around you and bringing you good luck.

 This herb has been used in traditional medicine for centuries.
-Some of the properties of rue include:
+According to traditional healers, some of the uses of rue include:

-- It strengthens the arteries, protects capillary walls, reduces varicose veins, edema, and other circulatory problems, and prevents internal bleeding.
+- It strengthens the arteries, protects capillary walls, and reduces varicose veins, edema, and other circulatory problems.
+In addition, it also prevents internal bleeding.

-- It benefits digestion by preventing stomach aches and heartburn, reducing gas and indigestion, and stimulating liver function.
+- Rue benefits digestion by preventing stomach aches and heartburn, reducing gas and indigestion, and stimulating liver function.
 It’s best to consume this herb after overeating.

-- It has antispasmodic properties that help treat general cramping, diarrhea, and stomach cramps.
+- In addition, it has antispasmodic properties that help treat general cramping, diarrhea, and stomach cramps.

-- It promotes healthy menstruation by increasing blood flow to the uterus; however, it’s not recommended during pregnancy because it could trigger a miscarriage.
+- Rue promotes healthy menstruation by increasing blood flow to the uterus.
+However, it’s not recommended during pregnancy because it could trigger a miscarriage.

 - It is used to reduce stress, anxiety, nervousness, and insomnia, thanks to its sedative effects.

-- It helps relieve pain from shock or strain, reducing inflammation from rheumatism and arthritis.
+- Rue helps relieve pain from shock or strain, as well as reducing inflammation from rheumatism and arthritis.

 - It can promote weight loss and reduce fluid retention, as well as stimulate the release of fatty acids from tissues.

-If you’re interested in spells and want to attract good energy to your home or workplace, you can take advantage of the following benefits:
+If you’re interested in the magic of legends and want to attract good energy to your home or workplace, you can take advantage of the following uses of rue:

-- It protects: one of the most widely-known benefits of rue is that it creates a protective field around the person who plants this herb.
+- It provides protection.
+One of the most widely-known benefits of rue is that it creates a protective field around the person who plants this herb.

-- It combats negativity: if you’re living in an environment with bad energy and “vibes,” you can bring in a little rue to absorb the negative energy that’s disrupting your home.
+- It combats negativity.
+Finally, if you’re living in an environment with bad energy, you can bring in a little rue to absorb the negative energy that’s disrupting your home.